swanky-rt/Student-Navigator/assignment-5/README.md

 We introduced a continuous redaction_strength parameter (0.0–1.0) apart from directive to control the degree of privacy applied per scenario.
 This variable enabled reproducible tuning of privacy–utility trade-offs across all scenarios and made the model’s behavior more interpretable.

 #### A3.
-Hijack Style Quantifying
+Other Hijack Style Quantifying Metrics

 We added two metrics: *Attack Success Rate* and *Leak Rate*.

 → See: [Quality Metrics with Justification](#quality-metrics-with-justification) for definitions and formulas of these metrics.
+Check [Results Summary](#results-summary) for their results.

 ### B. Assignment Requirements